Fissure Treatment

 Anal Fissure

-An anal fissure is a tiny tear in the mucosa, a delicate, moist membrane that lines the anus.
-You could develop an anal fissure if you pass large or hard stools during a bowel movement.
-Anal fissures frequently result in pain and blood when bowel motions occur.
-You could also get spasms in the muscular ring that forms the anus (anal sphincter).
+An anal fissure is a small tear in the thin, moist tissue (mucosa) that lines the anus.
+An anal fissure may occur when you pass hard or large stools during a bowel movement.
+Anal fissures typically cause pain and bleeding with bowel movements.
+You also may experience spasms in the ring of muscle at the end of your anus (anal sphincter).

 Risk Factors for Anal Fissure